jochenjonc/blog-component-state/README.md

 }
 ```

-We call this situation late subscriber problem.
+We call this situation a late subscriber problem.
 In this case, the view is a late subscribe to the values from '@Input()' properties.
 There are several situations from our previous explorations that have this problem:
 - [Input Decorators](Input-Decorators)
   - transporting values from `@Input` to `AfterViewInit` hook